albertomuller/oneview-reactVFSlatam/AZURE-404-DIAGNOSIS.md

 The deployment might not have the correct files

 ### **4. Port Configuration**
-The app might be listening on the wrong port
+The app might be listening on the wrong portßß

 ## 🔧 **IMMEDIATE DIAGNOSIS STEPS:**